 I love Flex Jobs, a site that shares flexible jobs for parents daily.

 Remember, babies don’t have to be expensive, you just need to know where to look for the right savings.
 Utilizing apps, deals, and planning ahead can really go a long way to saving you a ton of money while raising your baby.
 I hope this list gave you some more ideas of ways to save on your new additions!

 Do you have any baby savings tips to share?
+How do you save on diapers, formula, baby clothes, and daycare?
 I would love to hear them in the comments below!